scality/Zenko/swarm-production/README.md

 # Zenko Swarm Stack

-Note: this stack has switched metadata engine to mongodb, updating from a previous version will initialize and use a new database instead of using your existing data.
+**Note:** This stack has switched its metadata engine to MongoDB.
+Updating from a previous version will initialize and use a new database instead of using your existing data.

-This docker service stack describes a simple Zenko production setup, including:
+This Docker service stack describes a simple Zenko production setup, including:

-* Load balancer (nginx-based) on all nodes of the swarm
+* An nginx-based load balancer on all nodes of the swarm
 * Multi-tiered networks (user-facing, DMZ and backend services)
-* Thanks to Docker Swarm and its overlay network, virtual ips and scheduler, high availability and service resiliency (storage node excluded).
+* Thanks to Docker Swarm and its overlay network, virtual ips and a scheduler, high availability and service resiliency (storage node excluded).

 ## Preparing

 ### Swarm

-Swarm mode needs to be enabled on the local docker daemon.
-See [this tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/) for more information on Swarm mode.
+Swarm mode must be enabled on the local Docker daemon.
+See [this tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/) for more on Swarm mode.

 ### Storage Node Selection

-Since we are using direct filesystem storage, no replication of the actual data happens, so one specific node in the swarm needs to be selected for storage.
+Because we are using direct filesystem storage, there is no replication of the actual data.
+One specific node in the swarm must be selected for storage.

-This storage node will be responsible for the data so the storage directories should be placed on fast, reliable disks.
+As this storage node is responsible for the data, it's best to put the storage directories on fast, reliable disks.
 A backup/restore policy is also highly recommended.

 From a manager node, locate the node that will host the data and metadata: